dyweb/Ayi/doc/milestones/v0.3.0-ayifile/README.md

 We need to figure out the specification for `Ayifile`.
 There are many command runner and build tools.
 If possible, similar or even same syntax (DSL) can be used in RCL and BenchHub.

+Some features I have in mind

+- dependencies, like `install: test` in make file
+- tag, allow running a subset of commands, similar to tag in bazel target

 ### v0.2.5 Ayifile parser

 Description